SENSE

 The support of the principal and vice-principle(s) is the key to the effective implementation of the Whole School Approach (WSA) to integrated education (IE).
 They should recognise the leadership, management and coordination roles of SENCO, and ensure that all staff in the school share the same belief and render full support to the SST.
 They should also help all stakeholders (including school staff, parents and students) fully understand the school policies, measures and strategies on supporting students with SEN.

-For the main duties of the SST members, please refer to Chapter 5 of the Operation Guide on the Whole School Approach to Integrated Education.
+For the main duties of the SST members, please refer to Chapter 5 of the Operation Guide on the Whole School Approach to Integrated Education (Please refer to the Chinese version as the English version is currently being updated).

 SENCO